testit-tms/api-client-golang/docs/AutotestFilterModel.md

 `func (o *AutoTestFilterModel) UnsetLastTestResultOutcome()`

 UnsetLastTestResultOutcome ensures that no value is present for LastTestResultOutcome, not even an explicit nil
-### GetLastTestResultStatusCode
+### GetLastTestResultStatusCodes

-`func (o *AutoTestFilterModel) GetLastTestResultStatusCode() string`
+`func (o *AutoTestFilterModel) GetLastTestResultStatusCodes() []string`

-GetLastTestResultStatusCode returns the LastTestResultStatusCode field if non-nil, zero value otherwise.
+GetLastTestResultStatusCodes returns the LastTestResultStatusCodes field if non-nil, zero value otherwise.

-### GetLastTestResultStatusCodeOk
+### GetLastTestResultStatusCodesOk

-`func (o *AutoTestFilterModel) GetLastTestResultStatusCodeOk() (*string, bool)`
+`func (o *AutoTestFilterModel) GetLastTestResultStatusCodesOk() (*[]string, bool)`

-GetLastTestResultStatusCodeOk returns a tuple with the LastTestResultStatusCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetLastTestResultStatusCodesOk returns a tuple with the LastTestResultStatusCodes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLastTestResultStatusCode
+### SetLastTestResultStatusCodes

-`func (o *AutoTestFilterModel) SetLastTestResultStatusCode(v string)`
+`func (o *AutoTestFilterModel) SetLastTestResultStatusCodes(v []string)`

-SetLastTestResultStatusCode sets LastTestResultStatusCode field to given value.
+SetLastTestResultStatusCodes sets LastTestResultStatusCodes field to given value.

-### HasLastTestResultStatusCode
+### HasLastTestResultStatusCodes

-`func (o *AutoTestFilterModel) HasLastTestResultStatusCode() bool`
+`func (o *AutoTestFilterModel) HasLastTestResultStatusCodes() bool`

-HasLastTestResultStatusCode returns a boolean if a field has been set.
+HasLastTestResultStatusCodes returns a boolean if a field has been set.

-### SetLastTestResultStatusCodeNil
+### SetLastTestResultStatusCodesNil

-`func (o *AutoTestFilterModel) SetLastTestResultStatusCodeNil(b bool)`
+`func (o *AutoTestFilterModel) SetLastTestResultStatusCodesNil(b bool)`

- SetLastTestResultStatusCodeNil sets the value for LastTestResultStatusCode to be an explicit nil
+ SetLastTestResultStatusCodesNil sets the value for LastTestResultStatusCodes to be an explicit nil

-### UnsetLastTestResultStatusCode
+### UnsetLastTestResultStatusCodes
-`func (o *AutoTestFilterModel) UnsetLastTestResultStatusCode()`
+`func (o *AutoTestFilterModel) UnsetLastTestResultStatusCodes()`

-UnsetLastTestResultStatusCode ensures that no value is present for LastTestResultStatusCode, not even an explicit nil
+UnsetLastTestResultStatusCodes ensures that no value is present for LastTestResultStatusCodes, not even an explicit nil
 ### GetExternalKey

 `func (o *AutoTestFilterModel) GetExternalKey() string`